This page has been created to provide one central point for all relevant COVID-19 related information for parents.

 Please click here for information regarding what to do if your child displays any of the symptoms of COVID-19 (listed below).

-If you need to report a COVID related absence for your child during the school day, please contact the school absence line as normal (01438 813267, option 1).
-If this is in the evening or over the weekend, please email firstname.lastname@example.org as it is crucial that we pick your message up immediately so that we can act quickly to trace contacts.
+If your child has symptoms, they should self-isolate and you should inform the school by contacting the school absence line as normal (01438 813267, option 1).
+If this is in the evening or over the weekend, please email email@example.com as it is crucial that we pick your message up immediately.

 If your child is self isolating